 While few people look forward to having dental procedures performed, knowing what to expect in advance can often help ease anxiety and make you feel more prepared.
-To begin the procedure, your dentist will use a local anesthesia to help minimize any pain or discomfort.
-Depending on the condition of the tooth in question, it might first need a filling to help restore enough of the tooth so that the crown has something to hold onto.
-Next, your dentist will make room for the crown by shaving the tooth down; then, he will make an impression of the affected tooth.
+To begin the procedure, your dentist will use local anesthesia to help minimize any pain or discomfort.
+Depending on the tooth’s condition in question, it might first need a filling to help restore enough of the tooth so that the crown has something to hold onto.
+Next, your dentist will make room for the crown by shaving the tooth down; then, they will make an impression of the affected tooth.
 To ensure that the crown matches the natural color of your teeth as closely as possible, the dentist will use a shade guide or take pictures to send to the lab technician.
 Then, a temporary crown will be placed on the tooth, concluding the first appointment.

 If you think you might need a dental crown or have any questions about the procedure, please contact TruBlu Dentistry in Burbank, IL today to learn how we can help.